Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-To understand pumpkin fruit classification, it's essential to first grasp what botanically defines a fruit.
 In botanical terms, a fruit is the mature ovary of a flowering plant, usually containing seeds.
-This definition includes a wide variety of produce, from apples to tomatoes, and yes, pumpkins too.
-The key factor is that fruits develop from the flower of the plant and contain seeds, which is why pumpkins are classified as fruits.
+This definition is crucial for understanding why pumpkins fall under the category of fruits.
+Like other fruits, pumpkins develop from the flower of the plant and contain seeds, which is the primary criterion for fruit classification.

 Last updated 3 mins ago